marshlendel/Chromaudio/README.md

 - Switch between tracks in the playlist by clicking on the library
 - Save current song and current time using local storage

 ## Technologies Used

 - React
 - SASS

+## Credits

+Chromaudio was developed by Marshall Brown for the purpose of learning and practicing web development skills.